 A walk-up song can become as iconic as the player that chose it.
 Some walk-up songs will forever be associated with moments, locations, and players.
 In stadiums like Coors Field and Nationals Park, fans want to participate in the walk-up moment, joining their favorite players by singing or clapping along.

 Other walk-up songs, like those belonging to Mariano Rivera, Ken Griffey Jr., and Randy Johnson, define their historic careers and everlasting memories.
 Today’s players put serious thought into their songs because they know fans pay attention.
-The players want their songs to become a part of the experience of going to the ballpark, and they have.
+The players want their walk ups to become a part of the experience of going to the ballpark, and they have with their great choices for baseball walk up songs.